Author Archives: Janaina Mahe

 Why doing enjoyable things helps sometimes — and feels impossible at other times People often say: Go for a walk.
 Do something nice for yourself.
 Listen to music.
 Take a bath.
 Get out of the house.
 And sometimes, that helps.
 But sometimes, when someone is struggling, those suggestions feel impossible.
 Heavy.
 Pointless.
 Even irritating. […]

-PART 4 Title: What’s the Point?
+PART 4: What’s the Point?
 (Why Knowing What You Need Is Not Enough)

 person standing grounded at a threshold, representing the shift from awareness to action through boundaries.